-

 Most beaches prohibit motorized vehicles on the beach. e-Beach Wagon is not "driven" like vehicles, golf carts, mopeds, or e-Bikes.
 The user walks in front of the wagon vs. driving on it.
 Additionally, the wagon goes at walking speed, so there is no safety risk, which the typical code intends to prevent.

 Ensure the chain is properly lubricated with a high-grade chain lubricant.
 The frequency of lubrication will depend on the frequency of usage and the environmental conditions.
 To lubricate the chain, first, remove the wagon bed.
 Then use a Phillips head screwdriver to remove the 16 screws from the mechanical and electrical enclosure box.
-Remove the lid to the mechanical and electrical enclosure box.
+Remove the lid from the mechanical and electrical enclosure box.
 Lubricate the chain in accordance with the chain lubricant instructions.
 Be sure to lubricate the entire chain by rotating it with the throttle.
 Replace the mechanical and electrical enclosure box lid and wagon bed when done.

 The wagon can be wiped down with a wet cloth.
 The wagon bed can be removed and brought to the sink for a hard scrubbing.
 The wagon is weather-resistant but not waterproof.
 It cannot be submerged in water and continue to work.
 It is weather-resistant, so it's okay if you get caught out in the rain.
-The wagon can be hosed down to clean but avoid spraying water on the electronic controls.
+The wagon can be hosed down to clean, but avoid spraying water on the electronic controls.

-A low pressure air gauge is needed to check the tire pressure.
+A low-pressure air gauge is needed to check the tire pressure.
 The maximum tire pressure should be 3 psi.
-Low pressure air gauges can be purchased on Amazon.com.
+Low-pressure air gauges can be purchased on Amazon.com.

 • Recharge your batteries after each use.

-• Always store your batteries full charged.
+• Always store your batteries fully charged.

 • Disconnect the charger immediately after the batteries are fully charged.